All Episodes

 And you do agree with that.

-Now as you know, the Bible claims that creation is not very old, that things were very different
+Now, as you know, the Bible claims that creation is not very old, that things were very different not very long ago, cosmically, just a few thousand years.

-this would tend to support that isn't that correct
+And this would tend to support that.

-that that's what bellicost he was doing In a sense, he was throwing his weight behind those kind of literal interpretations of the Old Testament.
+Well, whether or not he did think that they thought that that's what Velikovsky was doing, in a sense, he was throwing his weight behind those kind of literal interpretations of the Old Testament.

-Alright, on that note, we've got a pause.
+All right, on that note, we've got a pause.

 I'm Art Bell.

-Back now to Dave Talbot.
+Back to Havana Dave Talbot.

 I think there were other reasons as well.

-I think every leading scientist of the day was entrenched in a work that had existed
+I think every leading scientist of the day was entrenched in a work that had existed by inertia for many, many decades, and life's work was invested in those theoretical frameworks.

-Textbooks were written, classes were taught with these theoretical frameworks leading the way.
+Classes were taught with these theoretical frameworks leading the way.

-And they just felt that that was completely untenable, and it was just too preposterous to even take the time to read.
+Velikovsky was proposing to remove the rug entirely, and they just felt that that was completely untenable, and it was just too preposterous to even take the time to read.

 That's how horrendous that controversy really was.